polluks/NOP-Handler/README.md

 A handler which serves reads and writes instantly, without touching the data.
 Additionally, the size can be specified.
-This is useful for performance testing, as it can be used to remove the overhead of the underlaying I/O solution.
+This is useful for performance testing, as it can be used to remove the overhead of the underlying I/O solution.

 ## Installation